Since New Jersey sports betting became legal in May 2018, sports betting entities have been jockeying to market and establish their brands.

 William Hill: Come one, come all to William Hill Sports Lounge

-In addition to the mobile app, the William Hill brand has the strongest retail sportsbook presence in New Jersey.
+In addition to the mobile app, the William Hill (now Caesars NJ) brand has the strongest retail sportsbook presence in New Jersey.

 With knowledge and strength in the retail space, it’s no surprise that William Hill’s focal point of its Devils’ marketing plan is a branded area in the Devils’ main concourse, called the William Hill Sports Lounge.